expectedparrot/edsl/docs/scenarios.rst

 Scenarios
 =========

-A `Scenario` is a dictionary containing a key/value pair that is used to parameterize one or more questions in a survey, replacing a parameter in a question with a specific value.
+A `Scenario` is a dictionary containing a key/value pair that is used to add data or content to questions in a survey, replacing a parameter in a question with a specific value.
 A `ScenarioList` is a list of `Scenario` objects.

 Purpose